 - Add the Salt: All of it!
 I know 1 teaspoon may sound like a lot, but these cookies are very sweet, and the salt helps balance the flavor out.
 I actually love adding flaky sea salt on top to add even more flavor contrast!

-Can I freeze the Cookie Dough?
+Can I freeze the Cookie Dough Balls?

-The best way to freeze this cookie dough is to line a large baking sheet with parchment, and then drop rounds of the cookie dough on top.
+The best way to freeze this cookie dough balls is to line a large baking sheet with parchment, and then drop rounds of the cookie dough on top.
 Pop the pan in the freezer and chill until cookie dough balls are solid.

-Once they’re frozen solid, place them in a freezer safe baggie for up to 2 months!
-You can also store the cookie dough in the fridge for up to 5 days.
+Once the cookie dough balls are frozen solid, place them in a freezer safe baggie for up to 2 months!
+You can also store the cookie dough balls in the fridge for up to 5 days.
 But let it come to room temperature before baking.
 Remember, we WANT these cookies to spread!

 If you love super buttery, lace thin, crispy chocolate chip cookies, you have to try these!
 So delicious on their own, or with a giant scoop of ice cream on top!